cert-ee/cuckoo3/docs/src/installation/vmcreation.md

     - This is the version of the platform supplied earlier. __This should only contain a version__.
 Not the full OS name.
 So "10", not "windows 10".
 Cuckoo uses this together with the platform to differentiate between machines of the same OS.
 - The operating system architecture: amd64, arm, etc (`architecture`)
     - This is used to select the correct (build of) stager and monitor component for the machine
+- The TCP port the agent is listening on (`agent_port`)
+    - This is used to deliver and start the stager and the payload.

 **Optional fields per entry:**